mjcarant0/dsa_laboratory_exercise_3/exercise_1/README.md

     def __init__(self):
         self.head = None
 ```
-- **Purpose:** To be added
+- **Purpose:** To manage the entire linked list.
 - **How:**
-  - To be Added
+  - The "self.head" is the first node in the list.
-  - To be Added
+  - It’s set to None at first since the list is empty.
-  - To be Added
+  - All operations (insert, delete, search) start from head.

 ---